Duodenal Ulcers: Symptoms, Causes, Diagnosis and Treatment

 - Barium X-Ray: A barium swallow test can outline the stomach and intestines on an X-ray, helping to identify ulcers.

-- H. pylori Tests: Tests such as urea breath tests, stool antigen tests, or blood tests can detect the presence of H. pylori bacteria.
+- H. Pylori Tests: Tests such as urea breath tests, stool antigen tests, or blood tests can detect the presence of H. pylori bacteria.

-Treatment of Duodenal Ulcers
+What are the Treatment of Duodenal Ulcers?

 Effective treatment of duodenal ulcers aims to relieve symptoms, heal the ulcer, and prevent complications.
 Treatment options include: